Growth-Kinetics/diffmem_sample_memory/memories/people/mr_gabriel_john_utterson.md

 *   **General Pattern:** Tends to be the "last reputable acquaintance and the last good influence" in the lives of "downgoing men."
 He offers unwavering, non-judgmental support.
 *   **Friendship Formation:** Accepts his friendly circle "ready-made from the hands of opportunity."
 His affections are a "growth of time," like ivy, implying no specific "aptness in the object."
 *   **Known Associates:**
-    ↳ **Dr. Henry Jekyll:** One of Utterson's oldest friends.
-Utterson is the keeper of his will and is deeply troubled by its contents, which name Mr. Edward Hyde as the sole beneficiary.
-He fears Jekyll is in "deep waters," possibly being blackmailed for a past sin.
+    ↳ **Dr. Henry Jekyll:** One of Utterson's oldest friends, for whom Jekyll cherishes a "sincere and warm affection."
+Utterson is the keeper of his will and is deeply troubled by its contents.
+When confronted, Jekyll grows pale and refuses to discuss Hyde, calling his position "very strange" and one that "cannot be mended by talking."
+He reassures Utterson that "the moment I choose, I can be rid of Mr. Hyde" and extracts a promise from the lawyer to "get his rights for him" should Jekyll be "taken away."
+This interaction deepens Utterson's concern, despite Jekyll's assurances.
     ↳ **Dr. Lanyon:** An old friend of both Utterson and Jekyll from school and college.
 A hearty, boisterous, and dapper gentleman.
-His friendship with Jekyll has become strained due to a disagreement over "unscientific balderdash," and they have seen little of each other for over ten years.
+His friendship with Jekyll has become strained due to a disagreement over Jekyll's "scientific heresies."
+Jekyll now views Lanyon with disappointment, calling him a "hide-bound pedant... an ignorant, blatant pedant."
+They have seen little of each other for over ten years.
     ↳ **Mr. Richard Enfield:** A distant kinsman and "well-known man about town."
 Their bond is characterized by silent Sunday walks which they both value immensely.
     ↳ **Mr. Edward Hyde:** The beneficiary of Jekyll's will.
 Utterson develops an immediate and profound sense of "disgust, loathing and fear" upon meeting him.
 He perceives Hyde as "hardly human" and "troglodytic," with "Satan's signature upon a face."
     ↳ **Poole:** Dr. Jekyll's loyal and well-dressed butler.
 He provides Utterson with information regarding Mr. Hyde's access to the house and the staff's orders to obey him.